 Average Annual Cost: $3,848

 El Paso Community College offers students several fantastic opportunities when exploring the world of interior design.
-You’ll have access to state-of-the-art equipment, a fully stocked fabric library, modern software programs, a resource library, and more.
-All of the course offerings are reviewed by advisory board members to ensure they meet the academic standards for students across the design community.
+Interior design school here gives you access to state-of-the-art equipment, a fully stocked fabric library, modern software programs, a resource library, and more.
+All of the interior design degree program course offerings are reviewed by advisory board members to ensure they meet the academic standards for students across the design community.

-There are three primary programs that you can take as a prospective interior design student at El Paso Community College.
+There are three primary interior design degree programs that you can take as a prospective interior design student at El Paso Community College.
 There’s the Interior Design Technology program which provides an Associate of Applied Science.
 Students can also enroll in the Kitchen & Bath Design and Personal Design specialties.

 Both of these pathways provide students with a Certificate of Completion upon graduating.
 If you wish to receive a different degree, you can use your Associate of Applied Science to apply to a four-year program.
-You can guarantee the skills you’ll learn during your studies give you the fundamentals for future learning.
+You can guarantee the design intelligence you’ll learn during your studies give you the fundamentals for future fine art learning.

 63% of students return to El Paso Community College after their first year, and 22% graduate to pursue their dream careers.
 With your degree or certificate in hand, you can earn between $13,702 and $59,253 annually.